Machali (tigress): Later years and death

-Towards the end of her life, Machali lost almost all of her teeth, sight in one eye, and much of her strength due to aging.
-She also lost her territory, as her daughter Sundari from her last litter drove her out of her turf.
+As a result of her age, Machali lost almost all of her teeth, sight in one eye and much of her strength in her later years.
+She also lost her territory, as her daughter Sundari, born in her last litter, drove her out of her turf.
 As she was unable to hunt and kill for herself, park staff provided her with food.
 This intervention became somewhat controversial; tiger expert K Ullas Karanth commented that it resulted in Machali living longer than she should have, and that truly wild animals should be born, live and die naturally.

-In August 2016 she became critically ill.
+In August 2016 Machali became critically ill.
 Due to her great age, it was considered risky for Ranthambore's rangers and staff to treat and aid her as the medications needed could be harmful or fatal.

-Machali died on 18 August 2016.
-She was 20 years old, older than the average 10- to 15-year lifespan of tigers in the wild.
+She died on 18 August 2016.
+She was 19 years old, older than the average 12 year lifespan of tigers in the wild.
 She was cremated in observance with traditional Hindu rituals in a public ceremony.

 The last few years of Machali's life were captured on film by wildlife filmmaker S. Nallamuthu.
-Titled 'The World's Most Famous Tiger', the film contains shots like a brief 2-minute showdown between Machali and her daughter Sundari that ends with the former losing control of the Ranthambore Fort and the unusual instance of a former mate joining her in what seemed an act of companionship.
+Titled 'The World's Most Famous Tiger', the film contains a two-minute showdown between Machali and her daughter Sundari that ends with the former losing control of the Ranthambore Fort and the unusual instance of a former mate joining her in what seemed an act of companionship.

 Phylogeny

 The cladogram below shows the phylogeny (progeny or offspring) of Machali with code names and/or nicknames.
-From 1999 to 2006, she gave birth to at least 11 cubs.
+From 1999 to 2006, she gave birth to at least eleven cubs.